luowensheng/Biomedical-Ultrasound-and-Photoacoustics__Displacement-and-Strain-Applications-in-Thermal-Imaging-/README.md

 # -Displacement-and-Strain-Applications-in-Thermal-Imaging-
  Displacement and Strain – Applications in Thermal Imaging implementation

- the cross-correlation processing can be simply used to estimate the echo-time shift for the estimation of temperature change
+The cross-correlation processing can be simply used to estimate the echo-time shift for the estimation of temperature change

 Estimate echo time shift in (us) as a function of depth